ifsheldon/wasi_mindmap/README.md

 ✅: Currently supported

-🛠️: Not supported for now, under development of `wasmtime-py`
+🛠️: Not supported for now, under development of `wasmtime-py`, see the [issue](https://github.com/bytecodealliance/wasmtime-py/issues/309).

 📌: TODO and welcome contributions